SummaryRead the full fact sheet

-Always carry an up-to-date list of your current medication (the name of the medication, the dose, and when and why you are taking it).
+Always carry an up-to-date list of your current medications (the name of the medication, the dose, and when and why you are taking it).
 Give this list to your nurse or doctor.

 Always ask your doctor or nurse about your medication.
 Questions to ask include:

-- What medication you should take and how much?
+- what medication you need to take and how much

 You may be told to stop taking a medication.
-Sometimes, this is because it is not necessary anymore, or because it may do you more harm than good.
-It can often be better for you to take less medication, but you should always ask why it is being stopped.
+If this is the case, always ask why it is being stopped.
+Sometimes, this is because it is not necessary anymore or because it may do you more harm than good.
+It can often be better for you to take less medication.

-What you should know about your medication before you leave hospital
+What you need to know about your medication before you leave hospital

-When you leave hospital, you or your family or carers should make sure you get:
+When you leave hospital, make sure you get:

 - written information about your medication and any changes made